symfony/symfony-docs/book/forms.rst

         <?php echo $view['form']->rest($form) ?>

-If the auto-generated label for a field isn't quite right, you can specify the label manually:
+If the auto-generated label for a field isn't quite right, you can explicitly specify it:

-You can also explicitly set the label for a field:

 .. configuration-block::